Best Pillows for Side Sleepers: Reviews and Buyer’s Guide

 Reduces snoring: If you sleep on your back, this can cause the base of your tongue and the soft palate to collapse against the back wall of your throat, leading to snoring.
 Sleeping on your side can prevent this from happening.

-More comfortable if you’re pregnant: As we mentioned earlier, sleeping on the side is not only more comfortable for pregnant women, but it’s also healthier for the baby.
+More comfortable if you’re pregnant: As we mentioned earlier, sleeping on the side is not only more comfortable for pregnant women, but it’s also healthier for the baby, depending on which side you choose and how far along in the pregnancy you are.

 Good for organs and heart health: Sleep Junkie recommends sleeping on the right side whenever possible because studies show it’s the optimal position for heart health.